 - soup broth

-Someone with acute diarrhea should eat bland foods until their stomach is starting to feel better.
-Bananas, rice, soup, and crackers are particularly easy to digest and can help to harden stool.
+Someone with acute diarrhea should eat bland foods until their stomach feels better.
+Certain foods are particularly easy to digest and can help to harden stools, including:

-Frequent hand-washing with soap and water or an alcohol-based hand rub should be performed:
+A person should frequently wash their hands with soap and water or an alcohol-based hand rub throughout the day, including:

 - after changing a diaper